finnishtransportagency/viite/aws/cdk/README.md

 ## Overview

-The CDK code in this project generates CloudFormation templates that define:
+The current CDK code generates CloudFormation templates that define:

 1. CodePipeline pipelines for Dev and QA environments
 2. CodeBuild projects for building and testing the Viite application